How to Install VirtualBox 7 on Ubuntu 22.04 LTS

 Note: Please make sure VirtualBox version and extension pack version must match otherwise additional functionality will not work properly.

 That’s all from this guide.
-I hope you have found it informative and insightful.
+I hope you have found it informative and useful.
 Please don’t hesitate to post your queries and feedback in below comments section.

 1. afer the update